 C7.
 ICT Applications: E-Learning

-We envision an inclusive Information / Knowledge Society, in which e-learning, through the ubiquitous use of technology, will enable wide, affordable and equitable access to a quality education for all; that the least advantaged in society will have access to a quality learning experience, suited to their needs, and that youth will have opportunities to develop appropriate skill for employment; that ICT will facilitate access to indigenous knowledge and enable wide participation in traditional cultural expression.
+We envision inclusive Information and Knowledge Societies, in which technologies, by enabling a learner-centered and personalised e- learning, will enable equitable access to quality education and lifelong learning for all; that the least advantaged in society will be aided by ICT to access to a quality learning experiences tailored to their needs; that youth will have opportunities to develop appropriate media and information literacy skills, competencies and values that they need to live and work in digital age; that ICT will contribute to the protection, dissemination and reproduction of indigenous knowledge and enable wide participation in traditional cultural expression.
 In such a society, ICT will support learning in both formal and informal settings, in communities and beyond traditional educational structures.

-Technology, by enabling a learner-centered and personalised approach to learning and skills development, will narrow the divide between learning needs and societal aspirations to sustainable and equitable socio-economic development by ensuring that human capital is developed and utilised to meet the demands of knowledge societies.
-Through the use of multiple modes of delivery, e-learning will assist in meeting the objective of a quality education for all in line with internationally agreed development goals.
+The location-based mobile learning and skills development will narrow the gap between learning needs and societal aspirations to sustainable and equitable socio-economic development by ensuring that human capital is developed and utilised to meet the demands of inclusive Knowledge Societies.

-Technology will assist in meeting all learner needs and provide easy access to lifelong learning.
-It will support the acquisition of media and information literacy and ICT - related skills for work and for living.

-In the learning context, technology will offer a medium for collaboration and team work that will remove the limitations imposed by traditional modes of learning.
-It will meet the specific knowledge acquisition and skills development needs of learners.
-ICT applications and e-learning will contribute to reformed assessment modalities which will emphasise the acquisition of higher order skills, freeing education for the limitations of rote learning.
-It will also allow for the development of accessible pathways to ongoing education and training provision.

-In this vision, e-learning applications will also improve the effectiveness of administrative and planning within education systems to provide a more effective and efficient service to its citizens.
+In this vision, e-learning applications will also transform the administrative and planning of education systems with a view to provide a more effective and efficient service to its citizens.

 Pillars